To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Southwick’s Zoo is a seasonal, family-operated, 200-acre zoological park.
 It is home to 850 animals from around the world shown in naturalistic settings and in the zoo’s EARTH Discovery Center.
 It features a number of interactive exhibits; pony, camel and kiddie rides; a petting zoo; the Elkhorn Mining Co. (pan for gold, gems, and fossils); the Woodlands Express train; and the Skyfari Skyride.
 A gift shop and restaurant are on the premises.

 Discounted tickets are for sale at the library.
-The tickets are $15 per ticket (cash or check only).
-Save up to $10.00 per ticket.
+The tickets are $18 per ticket (cash or check only), a savings of $10/ticket.
 For more information on the Southwicks Zoo visit their website at http://www.southwickszoo.com.
 You can buy the discounted tickets at the Circulation desk.
 Call library for availability.

 Tower Hill Botanic Garden